 Exchange rate variables include:

-- Market volatility: Rate changes during multi-day processing periods
+- Market volatility: Rate changes during multi-day processing periods.

-- Timing uncertainty: Weekend rate holds, potentially creating unfavorable conversions
+- Timing uncertainty: Weekend rate holds, potentially creating unfavorable conversions.

-- Markup disclosure: Final conversion costs unknown until transaction completion
+- Markup disclosure: Final conversion costs unknown until transaction completion.

-- Multiple conversions: Correspondent banking chains may apply rates at different stages
+- Multiple conversions: Correspondent banking chains may apply rates at different stages.

-Therefore, businesses struggle with accurate international payment budgeting when conversion costs remain unpredictable until transaction completion.
+The impact of financial planning becomes substantial when currency markups reach 1-7% above market rates.
+Therefore, businesses struggle to accurately budget international payments when conversion costs remain unpredictable until transaction completion.

 Strategic Considerations for Business Wire Transfer Use